-Clark is a registered patent attorney with the US Patent & Trademark Office (USPTO).
-He has a background in physics and assists in IP litigation matters before the International Trade Commission, USPTO, and US district courts, successfully handling cases and investigations start-to-finish in all three venues.
+Clark Bakewell helps clients to achieve their desired outcomes in IP litigation matters before the International Trade Commission, USPTO, and US district courts, successfully handling cases and investigations start-to-finish in all three venues.

 Clark has earned a professional certificate in the Applications of Quantum Computing from MIT (through the MIT xPRO program), took graduate-level quantum computing coursework at the University of Pennsylvania, and maintains a keen interest in the development of quantum technologies, including sensing, communication, computing, and related fields.
 Clark is an active member of the Quantum Economic Development Consortium (QED-C) and helps to lead the intellectual property subcommittee of QED-C’s Quantum Law Technical Advisory Committee.

 - Pantech Corporation et al. v.
 Coolpad Group Limited et al. (E.D.
 Tex.
 2021-22) – Settled case on favorable terms for patentee in early stages in eight-patent case concerning standard-essential wireless communication patents.

 - Raffel Systems, LLC v.
 Bob’s Discount Furniture, LLC et al. (E.D.
 Wis.
 2021-22) – Obtained dismissal of case directed to multiple furniture retailers concerning a patent related to a furniture component on basis of issue preclusion, following successfully obtaining declaratory judgment of noninfringement of redesigned product in earlier lawsuit.

 - Pantech Corporation et al. v.
 BLU Products, Inc. (S.D.
 Fla.
 2021) - Settled case on favorable terms for patentee in early stages in five-patent case concerning standard-essential wireless communication patents.